Bullying and suicide: Risk factors

+Risk factors for bullying and suicide include emotional distress, exposure to violence, family problems, problems within relationships, lack of connections to school or a positive school environment, alcohol and drug use, or lack of access to forms of social and emotional support.

 Statistics

 Age groups

 Bullying is most often found in children and adolescents.
-In Erick Erickson's stages of psychosocial development, stage five, “identity verses role confusion.”
+In Erick Erickson's stages of psychosocial development, stage five, "identity verses role confusion."
 Occurs during the teenage ages of 12 to 18.
 This stage depends on the achievement of fidelity in a social group.
 Leading to stronger sense of identity from the interactions of that social group.
 Bullying may disrupt the individual's success in creating meaningful relationships in a social group.
 Insecurity is common in this process of finding an identity.
 Thus, leading to confusion.
 A bullied victim in this stage will struggle upon being rejected by their peers and loss of self if none another group is established in this individual's life.
 Also, the victim may fall short of seeking more social interactions.
 That will aid in the process of suicide.

 Prevention of suicide from bullying for children and adolescents can be alleviated from the support of parents.
 Being engaged in the child's life.
 Such as, daily activities, school, or work.
 Being aware of the child's friends.
 Changes in the child's life.
 Such as, lowered grades, physical bruises, or scars, eating and sleeping habits.
 Sharing personal social experiences, may lead the child to be open in their social experiences.
 These can help a child suffering from bullying.

 In 2010, the suicides of teenagers in the United States who were bullied because they were gay or perceived to be led to the establishment of the It Gets Better project by Dan Savage.
 The online event, Spirit Day, was created in which participants were asked to wear purple as a symbol of respect for the deceased victims of bullying, particularly cyberbullying, and to signify opposition to the bullying of the LGBT community.

 The Centers for Disease Control (CDC) states that almost 45,000 deaths occur from suicide each year.
 There are about 100 non-fatal suicide attempts to every 1 suicide.
 A little over 14% of students in high school consider suicide and approximately 7% of them attempt suicide.
 Students that are bullied are around 2 to 9 times more likely to consider suicide than non-victims.
 A study in Britain found that at least half of suicides among young people are related to bullying.
 10 to 14 year old teen girls are most likely to commit suicide based on this study.
 According to ABC News, nearly 30% of students are either victims of bullies or bullies themselves and 160,000 kids stay home from school every day because they are scared of being bullied.